-Those that were present were long time Edgeworth scholars who held professorship in renowned universities, and they were joined by a number of young researchers just starting off on their Phd topics which augers well for the future.
+Those that were present were long time Edgeworth scholars who held professorship in renowned universities.
+They were joined by a number of young researchers just starting off on their PhD topics which augers well for the future.
 Some were from European, Australian and American universities, who were exploring the ever widening impact of the Edgeworth family, father and daughter, on events in the new American Republic, the Scottish Enlightenment and even the British empire.
-It was a gathering of experts, but the originality of their research will ensure that there will be ever widening ripples of interest focusing on the little Irish town in the midlands where the family lived.
+It was a gathering of experts.
+But the originality of their research will ensure that there will be ever widening ripples of interest.
+Also focusing on the little Irish town in the midlands where the family lived.

-The other striking feature about the weekend – as you can see from the programme and the photographs below – was the preponderance of female speakers – understandable, of course, as the subject was a woman writer, but nevertheless worth remembering given the paucity of material by, and about, women’s opinions in in the Eighteenth century.
+The other striking feature about the weekend – as you can see from the programme and the photographs below – was the preponderance of female speakers.
+Understandable, of course, as the subject was a woman writer.
+But nevertheless worth remembering given the paucity of material by, and about, women’s opinions in in the Eighteenth century.
 Maria, I venture, will be a figure of ever greater importance.
 Particularly as we reap the harvest of enthusiasm and scholarship that conferences like this have sown.

-It is perhaps invidious to mention any one paper, but I found two or three concerning Edgeworth links about which I had been previously been completely ignorant as memorable.
-Jane Randall’s, from York University, paper, which must have been the product of a life-times research on the Edgeworth’s Scottish connections when Edinburgh was known as the Athens of the north, was very exciting; as was Jenifer Orr’s account of the Edgeworth’s links across the old and new world, ‘Cosmopolitism and the transatlantic emigrant community’.
+It is perhaps invidious to mention any one paper, but I found two or three concerning Edgeworth links about which I had been previously completely ignorant.
+Jane Randall’s paper, from York University.
+Probably the product of a life-times research on the Edgeworth’s Scottish connections, when Edinburgh was known as the Athens of the north.
+Very exciting.
+As was Jenifer Orr’s account of the Edgeworth’s links across the old and new world.
+‘Cosmopolitism and the transatlantic emigrant community’.